 Replace your toothbrush: When was the last time you replaced your toothbrush?
 Toothbrushes need to be replaced every 3 months or earlier if the bristles fray or flatten.

 Take care of your tongue: As well as teeth, the tongue needs to be cleaned too.
 Whenever you brush your teeth, take some time to scrape your tongue to prevent bacteria that causes bad breath.
 You can either use your brush or a tongue scraper.
+If you are looking for a tongue cleaner, Dr. Nick’s WHITE & healthy Tri-Angle™tongue cleaner is carefully angled to follow the natural curves of the human tongue.
+The flexibility allows the cleaning edge to reach the back and the concave center of the tongue without gagging caused by other designs.

 Floss before brushing: Flossing first makes brushing more effective by removing the particles of food that gets trapped between your teeth.
 Don’t forget to also rinse your mouth with antibacterial mouthwash for better protection against bacteria.